adelahozredhat/lab-devspaces-ansible-instruction/content/en/exercise2.md

 # lab Fedora; not deleted (classroom scenario)
 molecule test -s with_existing_machine

-# new VM on OpenShift; destroyed at the end (Dev Spaces only, and only if you adapted create.yml)
+# new VM on OpenShift; destroyed at the end (Dev Spaces only, with the header-form values)
 molecule test -s default
 ```